International-Data-Spaces-Association/IDSA-Rulebook/010_Planes.md

 # Understanding the planes of a data sharing solution

+A data sharing solution can be described as a set of interacting planes with distinct responsibilities: the **Control Plane** for discovery and contract negotiation, the **Data Plane** for data transfer/access execution, the **Data Management Plane** for lifecycle and governance within organisations, and the **Application Plane** for user-facing value creation.
+The separation clarifies responsibilities and reduces architectural coupling.

 ## Control Plane

 The control plane in a data space is the layer responsible for managing the discovery of available assets and the negotiation and orchestration data sharing interactions contracts.